daranzolin/OLDdaranzolin.github.io/_posts/2017-04-14-data-validation-assertr.markdown

 first two.

-Such was my introduction to `assertr`, a brilliant data validation package [from rOpenSci.](https://ropensci.org/) Continuing the dating analogy, it was love at first sight. `assertr`'s bouquet of functions whisper sweet assurances in your console, increasing your confidence, showcasing your versatility, and enhancing your sex appeal.
+Such was my introduction to `assertr`, a brilliant data validation package [from rOpenSci.](https://ropensci.org/) Continuing the dating analogy, it was love at first sight. `assertr`'s bouquet of functions whisper sweet assurances into your console, increasing your confidence, showcasing your versatility, and enhancing your sex appeal.
 Okay, maybe just the first two again.

 <!--more-->